Cenrax/NetworkProgrammingSnippets/README.md

 These are the basic code snippets which I am learning to enhance my knowledge in network programming using python.
 Network programming is very important in respect of today's world.
 Network Programming is very important in new network

 ## Network Programming
-Computer network programming involves writing computer programs that enable processes to communicate with each other across a computer network.
+Computer network programming involve writing computer programs that enable processes to communicate with each other across a computer network.

 For connection-oriented communications, communication parties usually have different roles.
 One party is usually waiting for incoming connections; this party is usually referred to as "server".
 Another party is the one which initiates connection; this party is usually referred to as "client".